pz-even/ni-joint/README.md

-configs.sigma:            weight of the Gaussian regularizer configs.dvs_resolution:   DVS spatial resolution configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0), corresponding to lines 14 and 15 of our algorithm. configs.dx:               spatial threshold that specifies the square boundary of the neighbors to be searched configs.dt:               temporal threshold that specifies the boundary of the neighbors to be searched configs.case:             specify a use case (-1, 1, 2)
+configs.sigma:            weight of the Gaussian regularizer configs.dvs_resolution:   DVS spatial resolution configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0), corresponding to lines 14, 15 of our algorithm. configs.dx:               spatial threshold that specifies the square boundary of the neighbors to be searched configs.dt:               temporal threshold that specifies the boundary of the neighbors to be searched configs.case:             specify a use case (-1, 1, 2)